1Password Review 2023: Is This the Right Password Manager for You?

 Cloud / SaaS

-1Password is considered to be very secure.
-Like many other password managers, the app encrypts user data with the extremely secure AES 256-bit encryption standard.
-Thanks to the "Zero Knowledge" principle, the provider doesn't have access to your passwords.
-You can apply two-factor authentication and add a layer of security which protects your data in special circumstances such as theft.
-Furthermore, 1Password comes with a few unique security features like the Secret Key.
+1Password is considered to be highly secure.
+Like many other password managers, the app encrypts user data using AES 256.
+Thanks to the zero-knowledge principle, the provider never has access to your passwords.
+To further secure your data, you can enable two-factor authentication.
+1Password also comes with a few unique security features like "Secret Key".